 - If you're looking for a strong heat level that's comparable to ancho chiles, try chipotle or cayenne pepper .
 This chile powder is made from smoked jalapeños, so it has a slightly smoky flavor in addition to its heat.

-- Finally, if you can't find any of these hot pepper powders at your local store, you can always make your own homemade ancho chile powder by grinding dried or dehydrated pure ancho chile peppers in a food processor or spice grinder.
+- Finally, suppose you can't find any of these hot pepper powders at your local store.
+In that case, you can always make your own homemade ancho chile powder by grinding dried or dehydrated pure ancho chile peppers in a food processor or spice grinder.

 - Whatever type of chili you choose, remember to start with a small amount and add more to your taste.